dbs-leipzig/gradoop/README.md

 {"id":1,"data":{"gender":"m","city":"Leipzig","name":"Bob"},"meta":{"label":"Person","graphs":[0,2]}}
 ```

-Edges are represented in similar way.
-Alice and Bob are connected by an edge (knows).
+Edges are represented in a similar way.
+Alice and Bob are connected by an edge
-Edges may have properties (e.g., `since:2014`) and may also be contained in logical graphs (0 and 2).
+(knows).
+Edges may have properties (e.g., `since:2014`) and may also be contained
+in logical graphs (0 and 2).
+Edge documents also store the obligatory source and
+target vertex identifier.

 ```
 // content of edges.json